Types of Waste: Definition, Characteristics, and How to Overcome Them

 Micro waste.
 In this case, the micro size in question is the particles present in the waste itself.
 In fact, these tiny particles would be very difficult to see without tools such as a microscope.
 For example, the particles that exist in factory wastes or household wastes.

-See also difference between cold and a flu
+See also difference between displacement and distance

 c) Long-term impact